 We then suspended the inverted fixture from 3 curved stems, creating a vase-like appearance which also serves to conceal the light source.

-At the client’s request, we designed a matching sconce, reproducing the graceful curves and proportions of the ceiling light in a wall-mounted version.
+At the client’s request, we designed a pair of matching sconces, reproducing the graceful curves and proportions of the ceiling light in a wall-mounted version.

-Each individual leaf is hand cut and hammered, using either a sand filled bag or wooden mold (a technique known as repoussé, meaning to raise or push up) into subtle curves that follow the fixture's rounded profile.
+Each individual leaf is hand cut and hammered, using either a sand filled bag or wooden mold (a technique known as repoussé, meaning raised or pushed up) into subtle curves that follow the fixture's rounded profile.

 The center vein on every leaf is created using a vintage 19th century manually-operated beading machine.
 The resulting textured surfaces are overlapped, creating an elegant webbing with multiple streams of light radiating from the center of the fixture.